close-up of a white computer keyboard with three blue keys depicting icons for wheelschair, hearing, and white cane

 BPL offers books in multiple formats to accommodate different preferences.
 For example, for those who need larger print, we provide a selection of large print books tailored to various age groups.
 And our Hi-Low books, for individuals with reading disabilities or learning English as a second language, offer high-interest titles at lower reading levels.

 Our physical collection also includes Braille books, DAISY discs, and DAISY readers.
-DAISY (Digital Accessible Information System) books are similar to traditional CD audiobooks but with enhanced functions to make them easier to use; they are available to CNIB-registered BPL cardholders.
+DAISY (Digital Accessible Information System) books are like traditional CD audiobooks but with enhanced functions to make them easier to use; they are available to CNIB-registered BPL cardholders.
 Members can access an even wider range of accessible formats by signing up for CELA (Centre for Equitable Library Access)

 Board and picture books with read-along Braille text and popular stories for kids in the primary grades.